przemekMal/Circular-YOLO-circle-detection/README.md

 ## Additional Information

 This repository presents a variation of the YOLOv1 model where instead of height and width in bounding boxes, radius is used.
 All functions are based on detecting circles instead of rectangles.
-Additionally, a model has been trained for detecting apples, achieving a final mAP (mean Average Precision) of 25% over the range from 0.5 to 0.95.